ClarisaD/ENVST-UA900_Park_Over_Plastic_Capstone_Seminar/syllabus.md

 ### Outcomes

--Data analysis of plastic pollution in Hudson River Park -Presentation of analysis as a public resource -Communication and visual presentation skills, in addition to honing skills in data collection and analysis
+* Data analysis of plastic pollution in Hudson River Park
+* Presentation of analysis as a public resource
+* Communication and visual presentation skills, in addition to honing skills in data collection and analysis
--Contribution to a growing body of knowledge on plastic pollution, particularly on the local level
+* Contribution to a growing body of knowledge on plastic pollution, particularly on the local level

 ### Class Activities

--Skill building: Intro to graphic design, videography, photography, data visualization.
+* Skill building: Intro to graphic design, videography, photography, data visualization.
 This will be a combination of exercises in class and guest speakers who are highly skilled in these mediums.

--River cleanups: Park staff will lead two river cleanups with students, one as an introduction to the park and the other as a follow up for a specific site with high plastic contamination.
+* River cleanups: Park staff will lead two river cleanups with students, one as an introduction to the park and the other as a follow up for a specific site with high plastic contamination.

--Presentations and Feedback sessions with the Hudson River Park Trust.
+* Presentations and Feedback sessions with the Hudson River Park Trust.
 The first will be during the mid-term and the second for the final results of the project.

--Additional guest speakers from Riverkeeper may also provide additional information about pollution in NYC waterways.
+* Additional guest speakers from Riverkeeper may also provide additional information about pollution in NYC waterways.